Easter Weekend. Saturday 3 April - Monday 5 April 2021

 Meeting at Ribblehead, near to the famous viaduct at about 9:15am, we'll initially follow the official route of the Yorkshire 3 Peaks Challenge onto the summit of Whernside standing at 736 metres above sea level.
-This is the highest mountain in Yorkshire and is at the county boundary with Cumbria.
+This is the highest mountain in the Yorkshire Dales National Park, and is at the county boundary with Cumbria.
 We'll then descend gradually down a broad grassy ridge over High Pike and West Fell, before joining part of the long distance Dales High Way footpath, then onto other paths back to Ribblehead.
 The walk is about 11 miles/18km with approx 570 metres of ascent.

 Starting and finishing in the village of Clapham, we'll climb the beautiful mountain of Ingleborough, ascending past the famous Gaping Gill, where the Fell Beck cascades into a 98 metre deep pothole which forms one of the largest known underground chambers in Britain.
 Upon reaching the flat summit, we'll have time to explore the interesting features before starting our descent which will pass over beautiful limestone pavement.
 This walk is about 11 miles/17km with approx 840 metres of ascent.